The Secret Diaries of Miss Anne Lister: Plot

 Anne's uncle dies and she inherits his wealth.
 She writes to Mariana, asking her to come to live with her at once.
 Mariana replies that she will be travelling nearby in a month's time and that they will discuss what to do then.
 When the time comes, Anne meets Mariana's coach coming along the road and excitedly gets in.
 Mariana is angry at her drawing attention to herself.
 She tells Anne that she would rather die than have people know about their relationship.
 She says that they could be happy together, but would have to live apart.
 Anne tells her that she wants to spend her life with someone, and leaves.

 When Rawson offers to buy some land from Anne to sink a mine, she declines and says that she will mine it herself.
 She forms a business alliance with Ann Walker (Christine Bottomley), an unmarried acquaintance who has recently inherited her own fortune.
 They become close friends.
 Soon the two women are intimidated and harassed by Rawson, now their business rival.
 For protection, Ann Walker goes to stay at Shibden with Anne.

-Her aunt (Richenda Carey) comes to tell her niece that people are spreading shocking rumours about the two women.
-She asks Ann to return home before she ruins her family's name and warns her that she may ruin her chance of finding a husband.
-Ann tells her that she does not want a husband.
-When her aunt leaves, she tells Anne that she wants to live at Shibden with her.
+Ann’s aunt (Richenda Carey) comes to Shibden to tell her niece that people are spreading shocking rumours about the two women.
+She asks Ann to return home before she ruins the Walker family name and warns her that she may ruin her chance of finding a husband.
+Ann tells her aunt that she does not want a husband.
+When her aunt leaves, Ann tells Anne that she wants to live at Shibden with her.
 Anne asks her if she understands what the rumours and insinuations are about.
 Ann says that she does and makes it clear that she wants them to be together romantically.

 Mariana visits Anne and says that she could leave Charles now.
 She asks if there is still a place for her in Anne's heart, but Anne says that she has found someone she is happy with now, and Mariana leaves.
 Afterwards, Anne is seen planting flowers in the greenhouse with Ann.
 In the credits, we learn that Anne Lister died at the age of 49 while travelling with Ann Walker in the Caucasus Mountains.